JosephLedbetter/clickygame/README.md

 <h2>Overview</h2>
 <ul>
-  <li>Puppy live is an application where users click images of puppies in order to earn points.
+  <li>Puppy Love is an application where users click images of puppies in order to earn points.
 You win the game whenever you have clicked all 9 of the puppies, without clicking the same one twice.
 The only catch is that the puppies move in their location with every click... </li>
 </ul>

 <h3>Programs used in the project:</h3>